-Rockland State Hospital is a partially abandoned state hospital in New York.
+Rockland State Hospital is a formerly abandoned state hospital in New York.
 Portions of the complex continue to operate as the Rockland Psychiatric Center.

 Rockland State Hospital, like other state hospitals in New York, was located in a rural area, far away from the noise and pollution of a major city.
 1 It was believed that the isolation would cure or aid them of their mental illness.
 Construction began on Rockland in 1927 on 600 acres.